 240 Richmond St W, Toronto, ON M5V 1V6

 This review was created based upon 3rd-party reviews and information available on the company’s website.

 Fraction Lending US, Inc.

 Equal Opportunity Lender

-*Fraction HELOC annual percentage rates range from 5.83% to 11.85% for a 5-year term and 7.08% to 15.00% for a 10-year term.
+*Fraction HELOC annual percentage rates range from 7.08% to 12.93% for a 5-year term.
 You will be charged an origination fee of up to 2.5% of the total loan amount.
 You will also be responsible for paying recording fees, which vary by county, as well as inspection and appraisal fees, which vary by property.